Available in Nexus Repository OSS and Nexus Repository Pro

 the name of the blob store as displayed in the repository administration

-the type of the blob store backend; currently only File is available representing a file system-based storage
+the type of the blob store backend; File is available representing a file system-based storage and S3 allows blobs to be stored in AWS S3 cloud storage

 the number of blobs currently stored